parallelworks/parsl-perf-runs/README.md

 The steps for using this repository are:
 + Install system dependencies (only needed if you want to run on Kubernetes or containerized SLURM)
 + Build a Conda environment (installs Parsl and MLFlow)
-+ If you will want to contribte public results, create a new branch and check it out.
++ If you will want to contribute public results, create a new branch and check it out.
 + Start local MLFlow server
 + Define a Parsl configuation
-+ Run `parsl-perf` and results will be pushed into MLFlow (this can be run any number of times)
++ Run `parsl-perf` and results will be pushed into MLFlow (this can be rerun many times)
++ When benchmarking is complete, shut down MLFlow
 + If you want to contribute public results, use `git` to `add`, `commit`, and `push` the results on your branch and make a pull request.

 ## 0) System dependencies